satomitheito/Satomi_Ito_Resume/index.md

 May 2022 - Present

 - Provided leadership to the executive board of the organization.
-- Conducted weekly meetings to ensure that everyone is meeting their delegated responsability.
+- Conducted weekly meetings to ensure that everyone is meeting their delegated responsibility.
 - Maintained regular communication with school advisors and industry professionals.